Kettlebells just exploded on to the bodybuilding and fitness scene in the United States.

 If you have clocked a few miles on the clock and have joint issues with barbell exercises, the kettlebell can be a safer and equally challenging alternative.
 That said, if you are looking to stick to fundamentals and improve your form with Olympic lifting, there’s no better choice than the barbell.

 The Top 3 Kettlebell Exercises

 Here’s a look at the top 3 Kettlebell moves that are guaranteed to challenge even a seasoned bodybuilder with years of lifting experience under the belt.

 The Kettlebell Swing is for Kettlebells what the Squat is for Barbells.
 It’s the de-facto exercise that you will preempt when you get your hands on a kettlebell.
 Trust us when we tell you this.
 It’s an absolute monster.

 What is it good for

 Everything!
 It’s a full-body compound move that recruits everything from your shoulders to your calves.
-Tweak the weight and speed depending on your goals.
+Tweak the weight and speed depending on your goals and the doing 100 kettlebell swings a day will be easy to do .
 You can use it for cardio, strength and growth.

 How to perform it